Abdullah Al-Nafisi: Education and academia

 He earned his Bachelor's degree from the American University of Beirut in 1967 and a PhD in Political Science from Churchill College at Cambridge University in Britain in 1972.

-Abdullah Al-Nafisi has worked as a professor of political science and president at the College of Political Science of Kuwait University and at Al Ain University in the United Arab Emirates.
+After his graduation in 1972, Al-Nafisi worked as a professor of political science Kuwait University.
+He was later promoted to president at the College of Political Science on 1974.
+On 1978, he was fired from Kuwait University and got his passport confiscated for two years following the release of his book Kuwait, the other opinion.
+After getting his passport back, Abdullah worked at the United Arab Emirates University in Al Ain from 1981 until 1984.
 He has a doctorate in political science from the University of Cambridge.
 Between 1973 and 1980, he was active as a visiting professor at Peking University, Moscow State University, Harvard, Cambridge, Stanford and the University of Exeter.

 Parliamentary Career

+Member of Parliament (1985-1986)

 Abdullah Al-Nafisi decided to run in the 1985 Kuwaiti general election in the Eighth District.
 He was considered to be a candidate closely affiliated to the Muslim Brotherhood in Kuwait.
 He got first place in that district with 951 votes.
 He was a member of majority anti-government bloc in parliament.
 On 23 June 1986, Abdullah Al-Nafisi and Jassim Al-Qatami decided to interrogate Minister of Oil Ali Al-Khalifa Al-Sabah regarding Santa Fe International oil exploration company.
 Three other interrogations were announced on the same week leading to the unconstitutional dissolution of 1985 session, ending Al-Nafisi’s career as MP on July 3, 1986.

+Post-membership (1986-1996)

+On 15 July 1986, Abdullah Al-Nafisi was part of the joint statement that involved 32 MPs of the dissolved assembly.
+The joint statement demanded the reinstatement of all suspended constitutional articles.
+On December 1989 until May 1990, Al-Nafisi was part of the “Monday Dewaniyas” movement that demanded the reinstatement of the constitution.
+On 14 May, Abdullah Al-Nafisi and Jassim Al-Qatami were detained following Abdullah’s statement at Al-Qatami’s Dewaniya.
+During his detainment, Abdulaziz Al-Sager’s petition was published on the 16th of May which he was previous signatory before his detainment.
+The petition demanded the boycott of the unconstitutional election of 1990.
+He was detained at Kaifan Police Station for eight days and released on the 23rd of May.

+Following the invasion of Kuwait, Sabawi Ibrahim demanded from Nasser Al-Sane to form the government of the Republic of Kuwait.
+Which included Abdullah Al-Nafisi as minister and other members of the Kuwait opposition.
+The Kuwaiti opposition, including Al-Sane & Al-Nafisi, promptly rejected the proposal.
+On 13 October, Abdullah was part of the Kuwaiti Popular Conference in Jeddah.
+The conference resulted in the support of the return of the House of Sabah and the full reinstatement of the 1962 constitution.
+After the 1992 election, Abdullah was appointed as speaker Ahmed Al-Sadoun’s advisor, a post he held until 1996.